 HESA EDDIE HANCOCK by Eddie Eighty and out of a Two Rocks Lad mare is one of the finest studs we have raised.
 He adds a significant amount of foundation blood back into our mares, tracing back three times to Joe Hancock, Eddie and Blue Rock and twice to Hollywood Gold.
 This 1992 gray stallion is a nice headed horse with a long, pretty neck and lots of bone.
 Although he has many years on him now, he still breeds several mares a year.
 He has always been a soft mover with a gentleman’s disposition.
 His influence lives long at the R.A.
 Brown Ranch with many of his sons and grandsons being ridden and many of his daughters and granddaughters raising foals.
 And most significantly, he produced Blue Eddie Hancock, who proved to be a vital stallion for many years.

-CGB COLONEL JAZZ is by Colonels Leo San and out of Peppy Sal Freckles, a double bred Colonel Freckles stud whose disposition is as impressive as his looks.
+CGB Colonel Jazz is by Colonels Leo San and out of Peppy Sal Freckles, a double bred Colonel Freckles stud whose disposition is as impressive as his looks.
 And this black stud’s performance in the roping pen was even better.
 While being hauled extensively for many years in the youth rodeo and roping ranks, Jazz shined in both tie down roping and team roping, including a Performance Register of Merit and qualifying for the World Show in Jr Tie-Down Roping.
 Once retired from the arena, he began making his mark as a stallion, throwing eye-catching foals with lots of bone year after year.
-Because of his offspring’s’ disposition and build, his weanlings have been the top sellers in our annual sale the last few years.
+Because of his offsprings’ disposition and build, his foals have been the top sellers in our annual sale the last few years.
 And those we kept to ride have not disappointed us.
-For the 2016 breeding season, Jazz not only bred several R.A.
-Brown Ranch mares, but also 15 of Craig Haythorn’s top mares (Haythorn Land & Cattle, Arthur, NE.)
-Since Jazz is now in his 20’s, we obviously will be keeping one of his new young colts to keep these genetics in our program!
+For the 2016 & 2017 breeding season, Jazz not only bred several R.A.
+Brown Ranch mares, but also a dozen of Craig Haythorn’s top mares (Haythorn Land & Cattle, Arthur, NE.)

-SEVEN S KEOTA is by Shining Spark and out of Seven S Suzanna (by Son O Leo) and not only brings the beautiful palomino color to the table, but offers us the great minds and reining ability that Shining Sparks are known for.
-He is a 1993 model that we were fortunate enough to trade Clark Cattle Company for a few years ago.
+SEVEN S KEOTA (#3700639) is by Shining Spark and out of Seven S Suzanna (by Son O Leo) and not only brings the beautiful palomino color to the table, but offers us the great minds and reining ability that Shining Sparks are known for.
+He is a 1998 model that we were fortunate enough to trade Clark Cattle Company for a few years ago.
 Keota has sired a couple of money earners in NCHA but is more known for making gentle, sound, and tough ranch horses that are versatile and easy to train.
 We also believe he will have an impact through his daughters as producers.
 The most notable is CC Mary Catherine, the dam to Chris Littlefield’s BOLD AND BEAUTIFUL stallion.
 His recent accomplishments include winning the 2017 Dixie National AQHA Horse Show High Point Cow Horse, and overall high point in the cattle classes, competing in heading, heeling and working cowhorse.
 In May, he added the title of 2017 RHAA Junior Champion to the resume.

-TAKE A PICK TAKE A PICK is one of the most promising young stallions we’ve been able to acquire.
-Just a 2013 born, by Sixes Pick and out of Sixes Playgun (by Playgun) going on back to Peppy San Badger, we have high expectations for his first foals born in 2016.
-Take A Pick is a full brother to Sixes Sixgun, Crofoot Ranches resident stallion and performance champion.
-He started his showing career the fall of 2016, he has already built an impressive resume including: AQHA World Champion Versatility Ranch Horse (with individual event titles in Conformation, Reining, Ranch Riding, Trail and Cutting), SHOT Futurity All-Around Limited Non-Pro Champion, and most recently, wins in the AQHA Ranching Heritage Challenge in both Open & Amateur Working Ranch Horse and Open & Amateur Ranch Riding.
-You will have to search a long time to find a ranch horse with such an incredible disposition and we're hopeful that will be passed on to his progeny.
-Take a look at his up to date accomplishments under his tab in Performance Horses on our website, rabrownranch.com.
+Take A Pick is one of the most promising young stallions we’ve been able to acquire.
+Just a 2013 born, by Sixes Pick and out of Sixes Playgun (by Playgun) going back to Peppy San Badger, we have high expectations for his first foals born in 2016.
+Take A Pick is a full brother to Sixes Sixgun, Crofoot Ranches performance champion.
+Although Take A Pick didn’t start his show career until the fall of 2016, he has already built an impressive resume including: AQHA World Champion Versatility Ranch Horse (with individual event titles in Conformation, Reining, Ranch Riding, Trail and Cutting), SHOT Futurity All-Around Limited Non-Pro Champion, and most recently, wins in the AQHA Ranching Heritage Challenge in both Open & Amateur Working Ranch Horse and Open & Amateur Ranch Riding.
+You will have to search a long time to find a ranch horse with such an incredible disposition and we’re hopeful that will be passed on to his progeny.
+Keep up with his accomplishments and videos under his tab in Performance Horses on our website, rabrownranch.com.

 C D Colonel Cummins